Page Banner

 Education and Outreach

 Programs to educate Marion and Citrus county students in aquatic ecology are conducted by the aquatic preserve throughout the year.
-Over 500 students from area schools were given educational presentations on wildlife ecology during field trips by aquatic preserve staff.
+Over 500 students from area schools are given educational programs annually on wildlife ecology during field trips by aquatic preserve staff.

 Counties: